CaseyRDolan/Corona-Heat-Map/README.md

 # Corona-Heat-Map
 A Dash web app based on current COVID-19 data from [worldometers.info](https://www.worldometers.info/coronavirus/).
 It displays current COVID-19 metrics on choropleth maps of the world and the United States.
-It can be used to quickly compare the spread of COVID-19 across the globe visually.
+It can be used to quickly compare the current extent of COVID-19 from country to country and state to state visually.
 <br><br>
 Built for M&T Bank's "Code for a Cause" challenge during their 2020 Technology Intern Summer Engagement Journey.